 I teach in Abingdon and Oxford.
 On Mondays, I offer classes in Abingdon at 12pm and 7.30pm, and in Radley I teach a movement and yoga class for AgeUK at 10.15am.

 See the classes page for more details.
-Please give me a call, or use the contact page on this site, to find out more.
+Please give me a call on mobile 0771 520 7784, or email firstname.lastname@example.org if you would like to know more.
 Timetable of classes

 It's never too late to start.
 I strongly believe that yoga is for everyone, of all ages and all levels of fitness.
 I teach in a gentle hatha style that is ideal for beginners, sports people with tight muscles, and older students, as well as more experienced students seeking a deeper practice.
 Read more about yoga here.